xieyuheng/inner/persons/dan-friedman/eopl.md

 by <blank>leaving the information in a known location</blank>.
 </cloze>

-> We model memory as a ﬁnite map from _locations_ to a set of values
+> We model memory as a finite map from _locations_ to a set of values
 > called the _storable values_.
 For historical reasons, we call this
 > the _store_.
 The storable values in a language are typically, but
 > not always, the same as the expressed values of the language.
 This